-The STILLMAN THEATER was among the most elaborate motion-picture houses in the U.S. It opened in 1916 on the former estate of STILLMAN WITT, a railroad builder, at 1115 EUCLID AVE., and had a seating capacity of 1,800.
-As one of the 3 downtown outlets of the Loew's movie chain, it shared first-run MGM feature films with the STATE and the OHIO.
-The Stillman closed on 28 July 1963.
-While the auditorium was demolished in favor of a parking garage, remnants of the lobby could still be viewed in the garage entrance in 1993.
+The STILLMAN THEATER was among the most elaborate motion-picture houses in the U.S. It was conceived by Emanuel Mandelbaum, owner of the Knickerbocker Theater at East 83rd and EUCLID AVE., who wanted to open a downtown theater showing silent films instead of featuring vaudeville performances.
+The Stillman opened in 1916 on the former estate of STILLMAN WITT, a railroad builder, at 1115 Euclid Ave., and had a seating capacity of 1,800.
+A luxury hotel on the site (also called the Stillman) had been razed in 1902.
+As one of the 3 downtown outlets of the Loew's movie chain, it shared first-run MGM feature films with the STATE and the OHIO theaters.
+The Stillman was the first Cleveland venue to present The Jazz Singer (in 1928) and Gone with the Wind (in 1940).
+The Stillman closed on 28 July 1963, although, for a period, remnants of the lobby were visible from the Statler garage entrance.